apk-editor/apk-editor.github.io/pages/general.md

     <li>Share an exported resigned APK by long clicking.</li>
 </ol>

+<p style="text-align: justify;"><tab1>Additionally, this page is also equipped with a feature-rich APK/Split APK/App bundle installer.
+AEE Split APK installer now handles normal APK's, split APK's as well as xapk, apks and apkm app bundles.
+In order to initialize an installation, simply click the installer button on the top to select the installation file(s) and follow onscreen instructions.</tab1></p>

 ### 4. About

 <p style="text-align: justify;"><tab1>Shows very basic information about the development of this project.
 It includes links to visit the source code of AEE, Telegram support group etc.</tab1></p>

+<p style="color: blue; text-align: end"><a href="{{ site.github.url }}/apk-signing/">Next: <b>Signing APK's</b></a></p>